HCMID/project-template/README.md

 # project-template

-Minimal template for starting an editing project
+Minimal template for starting an editing project in HC MID.